They Came to Paris: Literature 1910–1940

 12 - 16 participants

-What’s included: Accommodation based on double occupancy in hotel listed or similar, meals as specified in the itinerary; Paris Métro tickets; all activities as specified in the detailed itinerary; all entrance fees; literary discussions; books and readings; gratuities for local guides, drivers, hotel staff, and group meals; taxes; fully escorted by Discussion Leader Melanie Blake
+What’s included: Accommodation in double occupancy, based on hotel listed or similar; meals as specified in the itinerary; all activities as specified in the itinerary; all entrance fees; local English-speaking guides; literary discussions; books and readings; gratuities for local guides, drivers, hotel staff, and group meals; taxes; fully escorted by Discussion Leader Melanie Blake

 "Loved the Paris history walks and the museum of modern art guide was fantastic!" - Dave S.